 About Galena Creek Visitor Center Programs

 There is some sort of activity or program every month of the year at Galena Creek Visitor Center.
 Summers are especially busy with hikes, ranger programs, youth day camps, and school break camps.
 Winter programs explore the snowy landscape around the Galena Creek Recreation Area.
-Visit the Galena Creek events calendar to see the latest what's going on and when.
+Visit the Galena Creek events calendar to see the latest about what's going on and when.
 Unless otherwise stated, there is a $5 per person suggested donation for Galena Creek Visitor Center programs.